 He is the Director of the ACRC, and one of the leads for Data-Driven Prediction and Insight.

 Ian Underwood is Professor of Electronic Displays in the School of Engineering where he is Deputy Director of the Centre for Doctoral Training in Intelligent Sensing and Measurement, reflecting his current research focus on miniature sensor systems in a range of applications including biomedical and healthcare.

 Heather Wilkinson is Professor of Dementia Practice and Participation and the director of the Edinburgh Centre for Research on the Experience of Dementia.
+She is also deputy director of the Advanced Care Research Centre (ACRC) and the Academy for Leadership in the ACRC.
 She has a longstanding involvement in qualitative dementia research and activism and is also a trainee psychotherapist.

-Jacques Fleuriot is the Director of the Artificial Intelligence and its Application in the School of Informatics.
-His research focuses on AI modelling, which spans areas such as formal verification, process modelling, and explainable AI in healthcare and other complex domains.
+Jacques Fleuriot is Personal Chair of Artificial Intelligence, and Director of the Artificial Intelligence and its Application in the School of Informatics. is research focuses on AI modelling, which spans areas such as formal verification, process modelling, and explainable AI in healthcare and other complex domains.

 Stewart Mercer is a General Practitioner, Professor of Primary Care and Multimorbidity and Director of the Scottish School of Primary Care.
 His research focuses on understanding and responding to the needs of people with multiple complex conditions.

 Stewart is a lead for New Models of Care.